-- 19. The length-frequency distributions of D. mawsoni and D. eleginoides caught in this fishery from 2007 to 2016 are presented in Figures 3 and 4 respectively.
+- 19. The length-frequency distributions of D. mawsoni and D. eleginoides caught in this fishery from 2008 to 2017 are presented in Figures 3 and 4 respectively.
 These length-frequency distributions are unweighted (i.e. they have not been adjusted for factors such as the size of the catches from which they were collected).
 The interannual variability exhibited in the figures may reflect differences in the fished population but is also likely to reflect changes in the gear used, the number of vessels in the fishery and the spatial and temporal distribution of fishing. - 20.
 The length-frequency distribution of the catches for D. mawsoni in this fishery ranged from 50 to 180 cm (Figure 3).
 In all seasons and areas, there has been a broad mode at about 120-170 cm.
 In most years, there has also been a mode of smaller fish, at 50-100 cm, caught on the Ross Sea shelf, but the length distribution of fish captured here is more variable between years due to less consistency of the spatial distribution of fishing. - 21.
-Dissostichus eleginoides length-frequency data are sparse in some years with very few fish caught and/or measured; the length-frequency distributions for most years were remarkably consistent (Figure 4; see also WG-FSA-10/23, Table 9, Figure 13).
+The length-frequency distribution of the catches for D. eleginoides are sparse as in some years there are very few fish caught and/or measured; the length-frequency distributions for most years were relatively consistent (Figure 4).